Lead in Protein Powders: Understanding the Risk and Safety Standards

 Plant-Based vs. Animal-Based Powders: Analyzing Risk Profiles

 So what is a consumer to do?
 One obvious step is to limit protein powder intake, particularly those based on plant proteins.
-The consumer reports guide provided a handy reference for how many servings of the analyzed supplement brands could be consumed without exceeding the lead exposure limits.
+The Consumer Reports guide provided a handy reference for how many servings of the analyzed supplement brands could be consumed without exceeding the lead exposure limits.
 If amenable, choose dairy-based over plant-based proteins.
 Focusing on meeting your protein requirements with more whole foods over protein supplements is also a good step.

 Prioritizing Third-Party Testing and Certifications